PrasadYeole-Developer/Zudio/README.md

 # Zudio - Your One-Stop Shop for All Your Clothing Needs

-An animated, fully responsive web application for brand zudio built with **React**, **Framer Motion**, **Lenis smooth scrolling**, and **React Router v6**.
+An animated and fully responsive web application for brand zudio built with **React**, **Framer Motion**, **Lenis smooth scrolling**, and **React Router v6**.
 This project includes user authentication, product browsing, animated page transitions, and detailed product views.

 ---